 Batteries: The ROTOR 2INpower features rechargeable batteries with approximately 250 hours of battery life.
 The ROTOR INpower units use AA batteries with approximately 300 hours of battery life.

-Communication Protocol: All ROTOR power meters transmit data via both the ANT+ and Bluetooth SMART wireless protocols.
+Communication Protocol: The power meters transmit data via both the ANT+ and Bluetooth SMART wireless protocols.
 This means they are compatible with any bicycle computer, smart phone or tablet.

 Accuracy: ROTOR power meters are accurate to within +/- 1.0%.
 This is on par (to slightly better) than the majority of other power meters on the market.